 Everybody goes through the dark night of the soul; a time not in one’s control.
 It’s imperative to feel directionless when we start attaching ourselves unreasonably to people, material, and life.
 All the same, when we are in acceptance of what is, nothing affects us anymore.
 We can survive a crisis by coping with it.
 But the million-dollar question is, “Is survival enough or should we strive for liberation”?

 Free eBook download: We’ve created an eBook with our best articles on this topic, and offer it for free to all our newsletter subscribers.

-Supriya Nair is a Reiki and Kriya Yoga practitioner since 2008.
-A conduit between scientific and spiritual worlds, Supriya is professionally a researcher and has a fascination for the healing arts.
-Apart from being Usui Reiki Master Teacher, Supriya is certified as Health Coach and proficient in various integrative medicine modalities.
+Dr. Supriya Nair, IMD, PhD has been a Reiki and Kriya Yoga practitioner since 2008.
+A conduit between the scientific and spiritual worlds, Dr. Supriya has a profound fascination for the healing arts.
+Apart from holding the title of Usui Reiki Master Teacher, Dr. Supriya is a certified Health Coach and proficient in various integrative medicine modalities.
 She is also the author of "Train Your Brain to Unchain Your Pain."

-To get in touch with Dr. Supriya, you can reach out via email at firstname.lastname@example.org or connect with her on facebook.com/supriyanair111 and on instagram.com/proconscious.cafe.
+To get in touch with Dr. Supriya, you can reach out via email at firstname.lastname@example.org or connect with her on Facebook at facebook.com/supriyanair111 and on Instagram at instagram.com/proconscious.cafe.